aryabhatta22/FaceRecognition-WebApp/README.md

 #How to run?

-If you don’t have Nodejs installed, install it from here https://nodejs.org/en/download/
+If you donâ€™t have Nodejs installed, install it from here https://nodejs.org/en/download/

 1. Clone the repository
 2. Open repository in terminal and run "npm install" (without quotes).